7. Dopamine effect on receptors

 The effect of autoreceptors depends on their temporal activation in relation to the action potential.

 If D2 autoreceptors are activated immediately before the action potential from the nerve cell, they completely suppress the release of dopamine.
 The later they were activated after the action potential, the weaker the inhibition became.
-D2 activation 90 ms after the action potential only inhibited by just under 20 %, from around 200 ms after the action potential it no longer inhibited at all.
-The inhibition was fully maintained for 10 minutes and then decreased over 30 minutes
+D2 activation 90 ms after the action potential only inhibited by just under 20 %, and from around 200 ms after the action potential it no longer inhibited at all.
+The inhibition was fully maintained for 10 minutes and then decreased over 30 minutes5

 7.6.2.
-Up/downregulation of dopaminergic autoreceptors¶
+Up-/Downregulation of dopaminergic autoreceptors

 Chronic administration of D2 antagonists or prolonged dopamine depletion cause their increased sensitization (upregulation).